openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### shares

 Accounting to see the amount of a particular internal token that has been minted for a particular applicant.
-This is then checked against the maxChunks configuration to make sure the onboarding proposal is allowed or not
+This is then checked against the maxChunks configuration to determine if the onboarding proposal is allowed or not.

 ## Functions description, assumptions, checks, dependencies, interactions and access control